 Submitting your application form

 Once the form is completed and you are happy with the form you can then book your slot with the ethics committee.
 For reserch studies that are only being carried out at Homerton please contact East London and the City ethics committee for your project to be reviewed at the next available ethics committee meeting.
-For all other research projects please read the guidance on the ethics website on how to apply for ethical approval.

 Please note that depending on your preference there are two different approaches to locking the form, obtaining signatures and booking it in for ethical review.